Welcome to Weston Hospicecare

 Whether you have been personally touched by the work we do or just want to support a great local cause, there are lots of ways you can help support the hospice!

 Our patients are at the centre of everything we do.
-Each one has a unique story to tell, one that offers a unique perspective on their illness and on our services.
+Each one has their own story to tell, one which offers a unique perspective on their illness and on the services we provide.

 Whether you follow us on Facebook, talk with us on Twitter and browse our blog, there are lots of ways to keep up to date with the latest news from the hospice.